Point Duty Traffic Court Defence & Legal Services — Licensed Paralegal OntarioPoint DutyTraffic Court Defence and Legal Services

 What are the penalties for a dangerous driving conviction?

-On summary election, up to two years less a day, a mandatory minimum fine, and a possible driving prohibition; on indictment, up to ten years (more where bodily harm or death results), plus a criminal record.
+On summary election, up to two years less a day, and a driving prohibition at the court's discretion; on indictment, up to ten years — rising to fourteen where the driving causes bodily harm and life where it causes death — plus a criminal record.

 Can a paralegal defend a dangerous driving charge?